Winterize in Fall

 2. Replace Weatherstripping Around Doors

-If you’re able to see light round the edges of your doors, you should replace with new weatherstripping.
+If you’re able to see light around the edges of your doors, you should replace them with new weatherstripping.
 “A little weatherstripping costs you only 5 or six bucks, and it’ll prevent hundreds of dollars in electrical bills,” says J.B.
 Sassano, president of the Mr. handyman franchise company.

 3. Close Up the Fireplace Flue

 Ensure your flue closes completely, and check whether you can feel air coming back in once it’s closed.
 Glass screens/doors around your fireplace opening are an additional way in keeping heated air in and cold air out of your house.